 Is Edge Secure Network suitable for sensitive work or enterprise use?

 For high-sensitivity tasks or environments requiring robust, device-wide protection and policy control, a full VPN solution combined with enterprise-grade security processes is typically better.
+Vpn for edge browser a comprehensive guide to using a VPN with Microsoft Edge

 How is Edge Secure Network different from “VPN” services I install separately?